marcopeg/code-server-ide/ANSIBLE_BACKLOG.md

 ## HOW DID I TESTED IT

+**NOTE:** it is very critical NOT to use root user during the installation

+### Using "ubuntu" user:

 1. I created a new t2.small
 2. ssh into it
 3. git clone -b dev/24 https://github.com/marcopeg/code-server-ide.git
 4. cd ./code-server-ide/ansible-files
 5. sudo ./run.sh

+### Using "user-data" at boot time

+1. create new ec2
+2. choose instance type (t2.small)
+3. paste content of "user-data.sh" to the user data
+4. proceed to creation

 ## TASKS